Filtered geometric lattices and Lefschetz Section Theorems over the tropical semiring: Lefschetz Section Theorems for cell decompositions of tropical varieties.

 \subsection{Decomposing the variety, step by step.}

 It is possible to give a more ``combinatorial'' presentation of the proof of Lemma~\ref{mlem:lef_to_convex_cell} by exhibiting how the cells of a slightly refined version of $X$ are attached, one by one, along the sublevel sets of the Morse function.
-This is more in line with the Banchoff--Kuehnel--Kuiper Morse theory for polyhedral complexes (cf.\ \cite{Banchoff, Kuehnel}) and Forman's combinatorial Morse Theory, than the stratified Morse theory used above, and it works equally well.
+This is more in line with the Banchoff--K\"{u}hnel--Kuiper Morse theory for polyhedral complexes (cf.\ \cite{Banchoff, Kuehnel}) and Forman's combinatorial Morse theory.
+However, the stratified Morse theory used above works equally well.
+The key observation is as follows: